BatzJunior/testrepo/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign summary="Updates characteristics" %}
 {% capture description %}

-Updating inspection plan entities might regard the following aspects:
+If you update characteristics you want to:

-* Rename/move characteristics
+* Rename/move characteristics or
 * Change characteristic's attributes

 {{site.images['info']}} If versioning is activated on server side, every update of one or more parts creates a new version entry.